- City Manager Home

 - Check on family, friends and neighbors who do not have air conditioning, who spend much of their time alone or who are more likely to be affected by the heat.
 Know those in your neighborhood who are elderly, young, sick or overweight.
 They are more likely to become victims of excessive heat and may need help.

-- Ensure that your animals’ needs for water and shade are met.
-Check on your animals frequently to ensure that they are not suffering from the heat.
+- Check on animals frequently to ensure that they are not suffering from the heat.
 Make sure they have plenty of cool water and shade.

 - Heat cramps are muscular pains and spasms that usually occur in the legs or abdomen.
 Heat cramps are often an early sign that the body is having trouble with the heat.